chriskrycho/v5.chriskrycho.com/site/pages/colophon/index.md

 ## Typography

+Perhaps my favorite part of web design, and also the part with which I spend the most part *fussing*.

 | Context  | Typeface |
 | -------- | -------- |
 | Body text | [Sabon], designed by Jan Tschichold in the mid-1960s as a Garamond revival.
 In my opinion, the most beautiful Garamond in existence.
 Licensed via [Fonts.com]. |